What are the possible side effects of CABOMETYX?

 - Any unusual or heavy bleeding

-- A tear in your stomach or intestinal wall (perforation) or an abnormal connection between 2 parts of your body (fistula).
-Tell your healthcare provider right away if you get tenderness or pain in your stomach-area (abdomen).
+A tear in your stomach or intestinal wall (perforation) or an abnormal connection between 2 parts of your body (fistula).
+Tell your healthcare provider right away if you get tenderness or pain in your stomach area (abdomen) that is severe or that does not go away.

 - Swelling or pain in your arms or legs